Our Mission

 The Community Learning Center focuses on offering programs to help individuals increase their independence and knowledge as well as providing social and recreational opportunities.
 Please click the Community Learning Center tab for more information.

-Adair County SB40 Developmental Disability Board Announces June's Spotlight Award Winner!
+Adair County SB40 Developmental Disability Board Announces January's Spotlight Award Winner!

 If you would like to nominate a great candidate for a monthly Spotlight Award, Adair County SB40 is accepting nominations.
 Anyone can make a nomination.
 Nominations can be made in any of the four following categories: